Thomas J. McDonough: Roe v. Wade

 On January 22, 1973, when the U.S. Supreme Court issued the Roe v.
-Wade decision legalizing abortion, McDonough issued a statement calling the day "Blue Monday" and saying that it was "...overtly a violation of individual rights.
+Wade decision legalizing abortion up to the third-trimester, McDonough issued a statement calling the day "Blue Monday" and saying that it was "...overtly a violation of individual rights.
 It comes at a time too when efforts have been made to close down the war in Vietnam and to save the lives of all the people who have been endangered by that war.
 Now we hear the highest court in the land has declared an assault upon the life of the unborn child."